andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 <h4 class="article-subheader">Nothin' To Say</h4>
 Art is by its very nature a subjective human pursuit.
-There's no one way, no right way, no wrong way to create, consume, or appreciate it.
-Every person brings their life experience & perspective to their interpretation.
+There's no one way, no right way, no wrong way to create, consume, or appreciate art.
+It's intimately individual and that's what makes it beautiful.

 In 1971's *Angel From Montgomery*, American mail carryer and occasional writer of profound poetry John Prine croons,